nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 2b.
 User enters the wrong information.

-  * 2b1.
+  * 2b2.
 User edits the task.

   Use case ends.

 * 2c.
 User enters an already existing task.

-  Use case resumes at step 1.

-**Use case: UC - Delete a task in the todo list** **Actor: user**
-**MSS**

-1. User wants to delete a task in the todo list.
-2. User enters the command to delete a task.
-3. CAP 5 Buddy deletes the task from the todo list.

-Use case ends.

-**Extensions**

-* 3a.
-User accidentally delete the wrong task.

-  * 3a1.
-User enters the undo command.
+  * 2b1.
+CAP 5 Buddy displays an error message about duplicate tasks.

   Use case resumes at step 1.